Free cookie consent management tool by TermsFeed A156.37 - 2025 Multipoint Locks

 DURABILITY

-Building products are expected to last a long time, and builders hardware is no exception.
-Grade 1 multipoint locks, for example, must pass a rigorous test through one million cycles of opening and closing with a 10 pound axial load applied.
+Building products are expected to last, and builders hardware is no exception.
+Grade 1 multipoint locks must pass a rigorous test of one million cycles of opening and closing, with a 10-pound axial load simulating a door closer.
+This total includes cycles on both the primary and secondary latches.

 Building Codes